dhiraj19999/FOODI/README.md

 ![Foodi Logo](https://github.com/dhiraj19999/FOODI/assets/106136277/99f1c3b7-5f7e-4891-8ac2-945033a29241)

-**FOODI** is a food ordering platform where you can order your favorite food while sitting at home:

-1. Sorting by Category
-2. Sorting by Price
-3. Signup
-4. Login
-5. Admin Dashboard
-6. Stripe Payment Method
+🍔 FOODI – Your Favorite Food, Just a Click Away! 🏠📱

+Craving something delicious?
+Order from FOODI and enjoy your favorite meals without leaving home! 🚀🍕🍟

+✨ Key Features:
+🔍 Sort by Category & Price – Find what you love faster!
+📝 Signup/Login – Easy access to your account
-7. Add to Cart
+🛒 Add to Cart – Add all your cravings in one place
-8. Cart Quantity Increase and Decrease
-9. Profile Update
+➕➖ Update Cart Quantity – Increase or decrease items with ease 💳 Secure Payments – Powered by Stripe for smooth transactions 👤 Profile Update – Manage your info anytime
-10. Order Status
+📦 Order Status – Track your food in real-time
-11. And many more
+🛠️ Admin Dashboard – Control everything from one place ...and much more coming soon! 🚧🔥

+🍽️ FOODI makes ordering food as easy as scrolling your feed.
+Try it now and satisfy your hunger in style! 😋📲

 ---